RayHightower/jekyll-trade/_services/1_quicker_decisions.md

 title: Quicker Decisions
 icon: /assets/img/icons/algolia-brands.svg
 image: /assets/img/services/02.jpg
-description: Our team has a clear vision of what we want to acquire.
-Approach us with a deal and we’ll give you a yes/no decision in rapid fashion.
+description: Approach us with a deal and we’ll give you a yes/no decision in rapid fashion.
+Our team has a clear vision of what we want to acquire, and we respect your time.
 ---

 <div class="row">